Azure VMware Solution Host Types

 Regional availability for new host types is limited during the initial rollout.
 For pricing, and the most current region availability, refer to the Azure VMware Solution pricing page and the products available by region page.

-All host types utilize 4x 25 Gb NICs: two for management and control plane, and two for customer traffic.
+The three common host types utilize 4x 25 Gb NICs; two for management and control plane, and two for customer traffic.
+The newest host type, AV64, utilizes a single 100 Gb NIC.
 All storage numbers are listed as total raw capacity, usable capacity will differ based on storage policy configurations.

 AV36

-The AV36 host type was the initial host offering, and is the default option for the AVS private cloud.
+The AV36 host type was the initial host offering, and is generally the default option in most regions for the AVS private cloud.
 These hosts are suitable for most workloads, and are available in all regions.

 Processor